Nepal Trek With Kids

 There are several Langtang region treks for kids, including the Langtang trek, the Kosaikunda Lake trek, and the Ruby valley trek.
 Trekking in the Tamang peoples’ heritage cultures and practicing Buddhist beliefs allows kids to learn about the cultures of the Tamang people.
 Choose which trek to take.
 In general, young children are easier to move around, while older children have the ability to walk faster, but children between four and eight can be challenging.

 Here is the list of trekking in Nepal with kids

 • Langtang Valley Trek with kids

 • Everest base camp trek with kids

-The Nepal wilderness trekking agency PVT will handle every aspect of your Nepal trek trip with your kids.
-Our guides and porters are local based trekking agents and they are familiar with these trips.
+The Nepal wilderness trekking agency PVT will handle every aspect of Trekking in Nepal with family kids.
+Our guides and porters are local-based trekking agents and they are familiar with these trips.
 Our guides and porters definitely know about kids’ interests during trekking in Nepal.
 We have many reviews on Tripadvisor as well as on the blog page of kids’ families.

-The Discount Cost for kids at any Trek of Nepal: trip cost for 7 – 8 – 9 -year-old kid 10% discount, 4 – 5 – 6 -year-old kids’ 20% discount, below 4-year kids is the complimentary trip, however, extra cost for the extra porter to carry him or her and hire a pony.
+The Discount Cost for kids at any Trek of Nepal: trip cost for 7 – 8 – 9 -year-old kids 10% discount, 4 – 5 – 6 -year-old kids 20% discount, below 4-year kids is the complimentary trip, however, extra cost for the extra porter to carry him or her and hire a pony.

 ⇒ Prepare some extra packets of food for kids’ diet, as their bodies are quite sensitive to different varieties of food.